-- 2. Touch button marked "'F/'C" to transform the temperature display in "F or "C, the related LED would be lighted on the controller. - 3.
+- 2. Press "F/C" button to toggle temperature display between Fahrenheit and Celsius.
+This will light an LED indicator. - 3.
 Touch the or button to adjust the temperature to your desired settings.
 The wall controller settings are from 95°F (35°C) to 124°F (51°C).